 Most of the owners that I talk to say that the Focus is a nice, fuel-efficient, compact vehicle.
 A perfect daily driver.
 And while it may not offer the best utility, it’s a solid option to get you around.

 Overall, however, there are far more reliable cars on the market for the same price.
 Personally, I’d recommend a Kia Forte instead.
-Or, if 2004 Nissan 350Z problems don’t frighten you, that could be a fun alternative for the same amount of money.

 The 2103 Ford Focus has had a total of 8 recalls, which are listed below:

 1. Fuel system (fuel tank)

 The underlying problem of the fuel system is that the fuel tank will hold high negative pressure.
 That causes the fuel tank to become deformed, which may result in cracks.

 A cracked or deformed fuel tank can result in your engine stalling because it’s ingesting air instead of fuel.
 Be sure to replace the tank entirely over opting to repair the existing one.